 After a student is being accepted to the program, the School appoints a temporary supervisors to them for the duration of the probationary period.
 Temporary supervisors advise on course choices and provide early mentoring.

 Taking into account the research topic and the candidate’s preferences, and based on faculty availability, the Doctoral Program Committee appoints a permanent supervisor to the Probationary Doctoral Candidates before the end of the Winter semester.
-After the successful Comprehensive Examinations the Doctoral Committee revisits and finalizes the list of supervisors.

 Supervisors are responsible for communicating with their supervisees on an ongoing basis.
 For Probationary Doctoral Candidates this will typically include recommending coursework, and assisting in the prospectus design and preparation for the Comprehensive Examination.
 For Doctoral Candidates, supervisor responsibilities also take on assistance in preparing the student for dissertation research, and matters concerning the formulation and writing of the PhD dissertation.
 Supervisors regularly request written work and/or research results with a view to providing the necessary feedback within an agreed period of time.
 Supervisors' responsibilities also include informing the student about the satisfactory or unsatisfactory progress of their work.